Tuesday 26th May – Friday 5th June 2020

-Galapagos national park fees/Galapagos entry taxes of US$110 (subject to change) are payable like a ‘visa on arrival’ by the individual passenger at passport control in the Galapagos and are not included in the tour price.
+Galapagos national park fees of US$110 (subject to change) are payable by the individual passenger at passport control in the Galapagos and are not included in the tour price.

 Gratuities on board the yacht for the naturalist-guide and crew are not included in the tour price.
-The staff work very long hours to make such cruises a success, including a great deal of night sailing, and we are told that most passengers give gratuities of between US$160-200 for such an 8 days cruise.
+The staff work very long hours to make such cruises a success, including a great deal of night sailing, and passengers usually give gratuities totalling around US$200 at the end of the cruise.

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.